Alizter/ParCW2/README.md

  ```

 ## Unit testing

-<<<<<<< HEAD
 In order to maintain the correctness of the program, we have implemented unit tests.
 These can be run by running `make test` which will go ahead and run the tests after compiling them.

 ## Testing on Balena